jonfru/jonfru.github.io/index.markdown

 ---
 ### **Teaching:**
-- This semester (Winter Semester 2024-2025) I am giving a lecture course titled "Groups, Geometry and Logic" (Module V5D4 - Selected Topics in Geometry).
-The course revolves mostly around the first-order theory of non-abelian free groups.
-[Lecture notes](/notes.pdf) are updated regularly.
+- In Winter Semester 2024-2025 I gave a lecture course titled "Groups, Geometry and Logic" (Module V5D4 - Selected Topics in Geometry).
+The course revolved mostly around the first-order theory of non-abelian free groups.
+[Lecture notes](/notes.pdf) are available.

 - In 2022-2023 I was a Stipendiary Lecturer in Pure Mathematics at Exeter College (University of Oxford), teaching A2: Metric Spaces and Complex Analysis in Michaelmas '22-23 and A4: Integration in Hilary '23.